Tundra Space

 Summary

 The optimal induction chemotherapy regimen for newly diagnosed elderly AML patients who are eligible for intense chemotherapy is currently not well defined.
-Thus, we intend to conduct a multicenter, randomized, controlled clinical trial to compare the safety and efficacy of three different induction regimens (Ven+AZA vs DA/IA 3+7 vs DA/IA 2+5+VEN).
-A total of 90 patients will be enrolled in this study and segregated into thress groups with 30 in each group.
+Thus, we intend to conduct a multicenter, randomized, controlled clinical trial to screen the safety and efficacy of two induction regimens (Ven+AZA and DA/IA 2+5+VEN) in order to select one as the experimental arm in the sebsequent 3 phase RCT study.
+A total of 90 patients will be enrolled in this study and segregated into three groups with 30 in each group.
 Patients who achieve CR/CRi/CRh after using different induction regimens will receive the same consolidation and maintenance therapy.
 Allogeneic hematopoietic stem cell transplantation is recommended for patients in the high-risk group or those with persist MRD positivity.
 After completion of the treatment phase, patients entered the follow-up period.

 Official title: Optimizing Induction Chemotherapy Regimens for Newly Diagnosed Elderly Acute Myeloid Leukemia Patients Who Are Eligible for Intense Chemotherapy: A Multicenter, Randomized, Controlled Phase II Clinical Trial